ericremoreynolds/excelpython/README.md

 ### Installation and troubleshooting

-Installer packages can be downloaded from GitHub's 'releases' section.
+Installer packages can be downloaded from the 'releases' section.
 Please note that the 64-bit installer is to be used only with 64-bit *Office*, note that many 64-bit PCs actually have 32-bit Office installed.

 ### Help and documentation